gambol99/kubernetes-platform/docs/docs/platform/tenant/applications.md

   release_name: platform
   ## (Required) The version of the chart to use for the deployment.
   version: 0.1.0
+  ## (Optional) A collection of additional parameters - note these can reference metadata
+  ## from the selected cluster definition.
+  parameters:
+    - name: serviceAccount.annotations.test
+      value: default_value
+    # Reference metadata from the cluster definition
+    - name: serviceAccount.annotations.test2
+      value: metadata.labels.cloud_vendor

 ## Sync Options
 sync: